Nodli/UGLYTerrain/ReadMe.md

 ## How to compile the code
-Most of the functionnalities are linux only.
-In order to build the projet run the following commands:
+The application is Linux only but runs on the Linux Bash Shell for Windows.
+The project is built using the following commands:
 ```shell
     mkdir build
     cd build